zhu-xlab/WSGraphCL/README.md

 ## Experiments

 We conducted extensive experiments to validate the effectiveness of WSGraphCL under various few-shot scenarios.
 Our model consistently outperformed several baseline methods on benchmark HSI datasets.

-## Results

-The experimental results demonstrate that WSGraphCL achieves state-of-the-art performance in HSI classification, particularly in scenarios with limited labeled data.
-Below are some key performance metrics:

 ## Citation